rui314/mold/README.md

   file.
 After the data copy is done, we can attach a .got section at the end of the output file.

+- Many linkers support incremental linking, but I think that's a hack to work around the slowness of regular linking.
+I want to focus on making the regular linking extremely fast.

+## Compatibility

+- GNU ld, GNU gold and LLVM lld support essentially the same set of command line options and features. mold doesn't have to be completely compatible with them.
+As long as it can be used for linking large user-land programs, I'm fine with that.
+It is OK to leave some command line options unimplemented; if mold is blazingly fast, other projects would still be happy to adopt it by modifying their projects' build files.

+- I don't want to support the linker script language in mold because it's so complicated and inevitably slows down the linker.
+User-land programs rarely use linker scripts, so it shouldn't be a roadblock for most projects.

+## Details

 - If we aim to the 2 seconds goal for Chromium, every millisecond counts.
 We can't ignore the latency of process exit.
 If we mmap a lot of files, \_exit(2) is not instantaneous but takes a few hundred